MilonPL/ytget/README.md

 - `/github`: Show the GitHub page.
 - `/info`: Learn more about the bot.

-### How You Can Help

-If you find ytget useful and want to support our project, please consider making a donation.
-Your contributions go directly towards covering the infrastructure expenses and help ensure ytget remains accessible to everyone.

-**Donate to ytget: [insert something here soonTM]**

-Every donation, no matter the size, makes a difference and helps us sustain the service.
-We greatly appreciate your support and generosity.

 ## License

 This project is licensed under the [Mozzila Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/) - see the [LICENSE](LICENSE.txt) file for details.